Locus Robotics vs SuperAGI

 - Enhancing accuracy and speed in inventory handling

-- Developing custom AI solutions
+- Developing custom AI automation pipelines

 Where each tool runs — web, mobile, desktop, browser extension, API.